datalink747/AndroidUIView/README.md

-# AndroidUIButton v1.0
+# AndroidUIView v1.0

-A view extends Button, like as UIButton in iOS, that can be automatically set a pressed effect to a button with a simple background image without writing a selector.xml
+It's a very simple custom views library according UIButton in iOS, all of the views can be automatically set a pressed effect to a button with a simple background image without writing a selector.xml

-It's a very simple custom view library, hope you will like it :)
+Hope you will like it :)

+`UIButton`
+A view extends Button, like as UIButton in iOS.

 ## Screenshots